This post may contain affiliate links. Please read our disclosure policy.

 - Chocolate Peanut Butter Banana Smoothie

-- 1 frozen banana, thawed for 10 to 15 minutes
+- 1 Frozen banana thawed for 10-15 minutes

 - Cut your banana into small pieces.
 Add bananas, milk, yogurt, and flax seed meal to a blender.
-Beat 5-10 seconds, until smooth.
+Blend for 5-10 seconds, until smooth.

-Recipe from a old church cookbook.
+Recipe from an old church cookbook.